 For financial institutions, banks, credit unions, and fintechs, the response should extend beyond managing immediate risk.
 It should include a deliberate approach to communication that connects messaging, data, and action within a structured framework.

 The question is not whether financial strain will occur again.
-It is whether your customer communications are prepared to deliver the right response, through the right channel, at the moment it matters most.
+It is whether customer communications are prepared to deliver the right response, through the right channel, at the moment it matters most.

 Revisit how your organization manages critical customer communications before the next period of financial pressure demands it.